Parkland, WA98444

 Property Listings — Parkland, WA

-As of Aug '25 and according to Realtor.com, the median days on market for a home in Parkland, WA is 37.
-This is an decrease of -12.0% from last year.
-This indicates that homes are sitting on the market shorter than last year.
-The percentage of listed homes with a reduced price is 41.0%.
-This is a large percentage of inventory, suggesting a lot of supply pressure on home prices.
+As of Nov '25, Realtor.com reports that the median days on market for a home in Parkland, WA is 54.
+This is a increase of 5.0% from last year, suggesting that homes are sitting on the market longer than last year.
+The percentage of listed homes with a reduced price is 24.0%, representing a small inventory and little supply pressure on home prices.

 MetricZip Code AverageYear over Year % Change